⚠️ Beware of job scams posing as BGC Recruitment Consultants. Concerned about a scam? Verify your recruiter's identity here.

 Why Learn It:

-The Go programming language, developed by Google, is designed for simplicity and performance.
-It’s used to build scalable APIs, cloud-native applications, and microservices.
+Developed by Google, Go is explicitly designed for simplicity and extreme performance under heavy loads.
+It is rapidly becoming the language of choice to build scalable APIs, cloud-native applications, and complex microservices.

 Programming Languages by Difficulty: Easy to Hard